Sabrina-Hendricks/DS4002-CS3/README.md

 ## Scripts

-The necessary scripts to clean the data (if you use the original dataset) and run the trend analysis.
+The necessary scripts to clean the data (if you use the original dataset) and run the trend analysis is in the `Scripts` folder.

 ## Reference Materials
 The "Reference Materials" folder contains helpful resources related to the context of the project and tips for time-series trend analysis.